 While the agreed-upon definition of internationally mobile students has been used since 2015, data on international students reflect the long-standing differences between the three definitions.

-Studies of internationally mobile students tend to focus on the conditions (push and pull factors) that motivate students to study overseas.
-Studies and policymakers are also interested in international students because they can become highly skilled immigrants in the future.
+Studies of internationally mobile students tend to focus on the conditions (push and pull factors) that motivate students to study overseas; but policymakers are also interested in international students because they can become highly skilled immigrants in the future.

 UNESCO’s Institute for Statistics (UIS) provides the most comprehensive data to date on international student inbound and outbound flows for more than 100 countries, which could be combined into a bilateral database of international student flows.
 Countries, by responding to an annual UIS questionnaire, report the number of internationally mobile students they are hosting and information on the students’ countries of origin.
 Annual data are available from 1999 to 2016.